Exploring the Underwater World

 Moray Magic

 Todays dive was great and long overdue.
-I hadn’t been in the water since I moved at the end of last year.
+I hadn’t been in the water since I moved to the Central Coast at the end of 2023.
 My sister and I went to the Haven on the Central Coast.
-It was a beautiful spring day, a liitle surgy in the water and not great visability, but wow it was amazing.
+It was a beautiful spring day, a liitle surgy in the water and not great visability, but wow, it was amazing.

 Moray Eel

 Despite their fearsome appearance, morays are not considered dangerous to people.
-In Australia the Green Moray occurs in temperate coastal waters.
+In Australia the Green Moray, Gymnothorax prasinus occurs in temperate coastal waters.

 Port Jackson Shark